krzmaz/pico-w-webserver-example/README.md

-## Example of a web server using Pico SDK
+## Example of a web server using Pico SDK and lwIP
+This example was described in more detail in a blog post: https://krzmaz.github.io/2022-08-15-creating-a-web-server-on-raspberry-pi-pico-w-using-pico-sdk-and-lwip/
-In my testing it reached 20x performance of the MicroPython implementation from point 3.9.1 of https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf
+In my testing it reached ~20x performance of the MicroPython implementation from point 3.9.1 of https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf

 ### One time setup
 ```bash